Watier Ong Strategies

 As you can see, there are a few areas where data from GSC might be misleading and will not be reporting what you would expect.

-If you’re running an in house SEO program, I often recommend that my clients purchase an SEO tool to help them measure rankings and I recommend different tools based on their business needs.
-If you need to get started evaluating SEO tools, check out my blog post of the top 3 in the market (Moz, SEMRush, and Ahrefs).
+If you’re running an in-house SEO program, I often recommend that my clients purchase an SEO tool to help them measure rankings, and I recommend different tools based on their business needs.
+If you need to start evaluating SEO tools, check out my blog post on the top 3 in the market (Moz, SEMRush, and Ahrefs).

 Have you seen GSC data discrepancies?
 I’d love to hear about your experience in the comments!